Multiple expansions of real numbers with digits set $\{0,1,q\}$

 where $q^*=(3+\sqrt{5})/2$.
-Moreover, Yao and Li \cite{Yao_Li_2015} considered all of its generating iterated function systems of the set $E_q$.
-Recently, Zou et al.~\cite{Zou_Lu_Li_2012} considered the set of points in $E_q$ which have a unique $q$-expansion.
-Then it is natural to ask what can we say for points in $E_q$ having multiple $q$-expansions?
+Yao and Li \cite{Yao_Li_2015} considered all possible IFSs generating the set $E_q$.
+Zou et al.~\cite{Zou_Lu_Li_2012} considered the set of points in $E_q$ which have a unique $q$-expansion.
+In this paper, we investigate the set of points in $E_q$ having multiple $q$-expansions.